w-lampaert/JupyterHub_examples/README.md

 Similar as for the Python notebook, first install a R conda environment:

-`conda create -n r41env -c conda-forge r-base r-ggplot2 r-stats r-factoextra jupyter_client r-irkernel r-statistics`
+`conda create -n r41env -c conda-forge r-base r-ggplot2 r-factoextra jupyter_client r-irkernel`

 Add the kernel to your VSC_HOME/.local folder: